 – engaging and interacting with high quality texts.

-Throughout the academic year, there will be many opportunities for all pupils to work together on mini topics such as ‘Our Values’ week and the Platinum Jubilee in 2022.
+Throughout the academic year, there will be many opportunities for all pupils to work together on mini topics such as ‘Our Values’ week.

 Robert Shaw follows the National Curriculum 2014, and aims to meet the curriculum objectives through a creative and engaging ‘big question’ based approach.
 Please follow the link below to the National Curriculum objectives: